bparanj/crystal/programming/rails/runtime-tools.md

     ```

 2. **Use TracePoint to Monitor Variable Changes**:
-   - Ruby's TracePoint class allows you to trace certain events in the execution of Ruby code, including line execution.
+   - Ruby's TracePoint class allows you to trace certain events in the execution of Ruby code,  line execution.
 You can set up a TracePoint to monitor the variable of interest and break execution when it changes.

     ```ruby
     TracePoint.new(:line) do |tp|